LiteSoul/VuetheCryptos/README.md

 -Preload styles/scripts to start loading them without blocking the page rendering:
 [https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/]()

--Cache some resources for up to a year (it's done automatically but Vue, Axios and Netlify(Cloudfare) CDN's
+-Cache some resources for up to a year (it's done automatically by Vue, Axios and Netlify(Cloudfare) CDN's)

 -Auto deploy to Netlify from GitHub, as a "static site" for serverless fast loading